 Chlorothalonil can contaminate surface water through spray drift.
 DO NOT apply when weather conditions favor drift from treated areas.
 Under some conditions, it may also have a high potential for runoff into surface water for several days to weeks after application.
-These include poorly draining or wet soils with readily visible slopes toward adjacent surface waters, frequently flooded areas, areas overlaying extremely shallow ground water, areas with in-field canals or ditches that drain to surface water; areas not separated from adjacent surface waters with vegetated filter strips, and areas over-laying tile drainage systems that drain to surface water.
+These include poorly draining or wet soils with readily visible slopes toward adjacent surface waters, frequently flooded areas, areas overlaying extremely shallow ground water, areas with in-field canals or ditches that drain to surface water, areas not separated from adjacent surface waters with vegetated filter strips, and areas overlaying this properties of the surface waters with vegetated filter strips, and areas overlaying tilt grainage systems that drain to surface water.